Logo of Landscape Atlas

 Water Capture and Reuse

 Turning a problem into a resource is a cornerstone of modern landscape design.
-Rain barrels or larger cisterns connected to your downspouts capture roof runoff, which can then be used to irrigate your garden during dry periods 5.
+Rain barrels or larger cisterns connected to your downspouts capture roof runoff, which can then be used to irrigate your garden during dry periods.
 This simple step reduces your municipal water use and mitigates the volume of water rushing off your property during a storm.

 Permeable Surfaces

 Traditional concrete and asphalt create impervious surfaces that generate rapid runoff.
 Permeable paving options-including special pavers, porous concrete, and gravel-allow rainwater to seep through the surface into a stone reservoir below, where it slowly infiltrates the ground.
-This is an excellent solution for driveways, patios, and walkways that helps manage runoff at its source 6.
+This is an excellent solution for driveways, patios, and walkways that helps manage runoff at its source.

 Bioretention: Rain Gardens

-Find the perfect yard drainage & grading for your needs
+Find the perfect yard drainage contractors for your needs

 Get personalized recommendations and expert advice